YohannParis/widget-productive/SPEC.md

 ## Submit semantics
 - Single primary action: submit/update
 - Before submit, refresh from server and warn if server drift is detected.
-Drift = a cell the user did not edit changed on the server since load.
-Show exactly which cells/days conflict (server vs local) and let the user reload or proceed.
+Drift detection uses a **per-cell baseline** snapshot taken at load: a cell is "edited" if the user changed it, and drift is an **unedited** cell whose current server value differs from its baseline.
+  The conflict view lists server-vs-local **per cell** with **Reload** (take server, lose local edits there) or **Proceed** (overwrite server with local).
 - Writes use minimal diff: only create/update/delete `time_entries` (and `bookings`) for days that actually differ from the server.
 Do not delete/recreate unchanged rows.
 - Reconcile worked rows via `time_entries`; reconcile absence rows via `bookings`
+- Write order is **bookings → time_entries → timesheets**, issued **sequentially with 429
+  backoff**.
+Each item is **best-effort**: failures are collected and surfaced at row/cell level, and only failed items are retried (no rollback)
 - Submission is per-day: ensure a daily `timesheet` exists for each workday (Mon–Fri) and transition it `draft → submitted`.
 The single submit action covers the whole workweek; days already `approved` are skipped.
 - For a changed day that is already `submitted`, the app demotes it to `draft`, writes the diff, then re-submits it (transparent to the user).
+If a write **fails mid-sequence**, the day is **left in `draft`**, the error is surfaced, and the user retries — no auto re-submit and no rollback.
 - Do not auto-approve time entries or bookings
 - No 0h server entries are created
 - Partial failures should surface row/cell-level errors and allow retry of failed items